HarishAtGitHub/harishatgithub.github.com/_posts/2015-04-27-user-space-threads-and-kernel-space-threads.md

 3) The above holds good even for <a href="http://jessenoller.com/2009/02/01/python-threads-and-the-global-interpreter-lock/">python</a> which even has a GIL.
 So here too psuedo parallelism is only possible.
 (Doubt ????
 Guido Van Rossum has a <a href="https://mail.python.org/pipermail/python-3000/2007-May/007414.html">justification</a>.)

+**Personal Stand:(Feel free to override)**

+May be the GIL is done so as to have the programming model simple.
+We know the care we need to take in java to handle multithreading using synchronized blocks or so.Yes thats really difficult in java.
+So Yes I accept that GIL makes programming simple.
+Nevertheless, it makes things slower as parallelism is not possible and also due to the check of locks that consumes time.
+Even Javascript in single threaded.
+For this very reason of simple programming model and the support for asyn IO by default in javascript engines like V8 made <a href="https://www.youtube.com/watch?v=SAc0vQCC6UQ"> Ryan Dahl</a> pursue developing node in javascript.
+But how is the delegated work done if there is only one thread ????
+Node has pool of worker threads running behind (not sure if V8 even does it by having internal threads). <a href="https://www.youtube.com/watch?v=8aGhZQkoFbQ">So once the work is done and if call stack is clear the call backs are executed .</a>.

+**What is the downside of this single threaded model ?**
+If you have a CPU intensive operation running, thats it... it will block everything else as there is one and only one thread.

 Other interesting links I found